 Change can take place with our participation.
 First we have a vision, then we take the actions to help that vision come true.
 Ask yourself what you can do...
 It can be small, it can be big.
 Each person has their own "divine purpose", their role to play.

 What can you do today to contribute to world peace?
-End a feud with a co-worker or a relative?
+End a feud with a co-worker or a relative or a neighbor?
 Learn to be at peace with yourself?
-Write a letter or email to your governmental representatives saying that you want a peaceful harmonious resolution to war and that you want to protect our environment?
+Write a letter or email to your governmental representatives saying that you want a peaceful harmonious resolution to conflict and that you want to protect our environment?
 Talk to your neighbors about your viewpoint?
-Send money to organizations that are working for peace and to feed and educate the hungry?
+Send money to organizations that are working for good and to feed and educate the hungry?

 The game of life goes on with each of us playing our part.
 There are things you can do.
 And you're the only one that knows in your heart what you can do and what you're inspired to do.
 The ball is always in your court and it's always your turn to play!

 by Louise Hay.